This website uses cookies to enhance your user experience. By using this website you are consenting to this.

 TBC.London will clock in at around 300 kg/m².
 We commit to updating this figure and publishing it at the end of the project when the dust settles.
 This works out at approximately 4,600 tons less carbon impact versus a new build.
 Equivalent to operating the building for more than 50 years.

 More good news, you don’t need to take our word for it.
-We’ve deployed a clever bit of tech to measure every piece of timer, every bolt and screw, coming into or out of the building.
+We’ve deployed a clever bit of tech to measure every piece of timber, every bolt and screw, coming into or out of the building.
 Ok, it uses “AI”.
 As of this writing, total carbon expended to date including construction, waste, and all transport miles is just over 240 kg/m².
 So far, we have had 2,596 deliveries (spanning 129,250 miles) and 1,093 waste collections.
 Some 98.96% of waste has been diverted from landfill.

 We commit to updating these figures and publishing them at the end of the project.